dreamgrove/dreamgrove/content/balance/2020-09-10-Moonkin_Feedback_SL_Beta.md

 ### Kyrian
 This covenant is dependent on your partner which can make or break it’s usability.
 Generally you will simply bind yourself to the highest dps player in the group/raid and hope for the best.

-This feels very bland to press as it’s basically a global that increases the damage of 2 people by roughly 30%, more/less one way or the other, for 10 seconds.
+This feels very bland to press as it’s basically a global that increases the damage of 2 people by roughly 25%, more/less one way or the other, for 10 seconds while having zero gameplay interaction.
 The pooled damage is used up by 20% of damage done, healing done and damage taken over 20 seconds.
 Many players feel that essentially giving another player a part of your dps is unfun in addition to the ability already being bland.
 Assuming both players deal the same amount of dps it’s the best single target option, getting better when the other person deals more damage.

 ### Necrolord